killerapp/dreamgen/README.md

 The system supports Lora models for custom fine-tuning.
 Loras are loaded from subdirectories in your Lora directory, with automatic version selection.

 Loras can be used to add specific likenesses (people, characters) or artistic styles to your generated images.
-You can train your own Loras or download pre-trained ones from various libraries.
+The plugin system **automatically integrates Loras into your prompts** when they are enabled, making it seamless to add your favorite characters or styles to generated images.

 ### Lora Sources
 - [Fal.ai](https://fal.ai/) - Offers high-quality Loras for various styles and subjects